cloudbytestorage/openstack/CloudByte Storage and OpenStack LVM Driver.md

   [ 2486.960577]  sdb: sdb1
   [ 2486.964862] sd 4:0:0:3: [sdb] Attached SCSI disk
 ```

-- In the output above *sdb* is the new iSCSI disk.
-Remember this is just an example; the output you see on your screen will vary.
+- In the output above **sdb** is the new iSCSI disk.
+- Remember this is just an example; the output you see on your screen will vary.
+- Next Steps:
-- Next, create a partition, format the file system, and mount the new iSCSI disk.
-In a terminal enter:
+  - create a partition,
+  - format the file system, and
+  - mount the new iSCSI disk.
 ```
   sudo fdisk /dev/sdb
   n